RevEmmanuel/RevEmmanuel/README.md

 __________________________________________________________________________________________________________________________________________________________

 🌱 I’m currently learning Java, Python, HTML and CSS, Javascript, Kotlin and Data Science.
+- I am also learning SpringBoot and Django frameworks.

  💞️ I’m looking to collaborate on any project, gather experience and expand my knowledge.
  __________________________________________________________________________________________________________________________________________________________